 I don’t know about you, but when I was growing up my mother was big on finishing one project before starting another.
-My post might have wakened a gremlin that said just that to you.
+In my life, I’ve found that this kind of advice isn’t very helpful.

 As laudable as it sounds, finishing one thing before you start another is not efficient and effective for many people.
 If it’s working for you keep doing it.
 And stop reading this post and get on with your writing.

 If not, you have my permission to leave that unfinished paper in a folder for a bit and start something else.

 Multiple projects can lead to more finished projects

 I first discovered this in relation to knitting.
 Stick with me here while I go through an extended analogy.
 It doesn’t matter if you don’t knit.
 One creative project is much like another.
 Writing an academic article is a creative project.

 At various points in my life I have stopped knitting altogether for several years.
 Looking back, I realize that sometimes this was because I got bored or frustrated with a project and put it down.
 Because I thought I couldn’t start another project until that project was finished, I didn’t start another project.
 I didn’t pick up the project in progress either.
 I just didn’t knit.
 I know academics that have done the same thing.
 They have months or even years when they just don’t write.